RafalDamian/Hanoi_Tower/README.md

 ![](images/big_one.png)

 One of the advantages of using Visual Python is that you can easily create beautiful simulations that do not cost the computer a lot of memory.
-You can also rotatea and zoom them suring the run.
+You can also rotatea and zoom them during the run.

 ![](images/rotate.png)